NuevoFoundation/workshops/content/english/linux-basics/activity-8.md

 ![grep command](../images/Act8.2.png?classes=border,shadow)

-*This file usually a good and fun quotes, but there seems to be lots of changes.
+*This file usually has good and fun quotes, but there seems to be lots of changes.
 Should we compare it to a known good version?*

 Let's see if there might be any backups of the secret message within its directory.
 Go to the Document directory and try: